AI

 The Freeday platform page covers the technical architecture and integration approach, which affects the implementation timeline and cost.

-What automation rate should I use in my business case?
+What automation rate should I use in my business case?+

 Use 75% for a conservative case.
 Use 80% for a realistic central case based on Freeday's cohort average.
+Only use higher rates if your contact mix is heavily structured and your knowledge base is already well-maintained.

-How do I calculate cost per interaction?
+How do I calculate my current cost per interaction?+

 In this article